Day services for people with learning disabilities

 What can be offered without an assessment?

-Referrals to learning disability provider services can only happen through Adult Social care and as a result of the community care assessment.
+Referrals to learning disability provider services can only happen through Adult Social care and as a result of a Care Act Assessment.

 Meeting care needs